 Why Getting Rid of Distractions is Beneficial to Self Improvement?

 Just this past weekend my pastor at church talked about work during his sermon.
 One thing he mentioned really resonated with me.
-He talked about what if everyone would cut back on all extra clutter in life (ie. Playing on the xbox, watching Netflix, looking at Facebook, etc)?
+He talked about what if everyone would cut back on all extra clutter in life (ie. Playing on the Xbox, watching Netflix, looking at Facebook, etc)?
 Then he asked, what if everyone took that time/energy and put it into their passions instead?
 Think about how much more productive and successful those individuals would be.

 Now this is not the first time I have heard these questions about people spending more energy on their passion rather than only being consumers of unhealthy distractions.
 Sadly, I cannot remember those other examples but this is my most recent encounter with the thought.

 The thought of removing all of this extra clutter in my life seems really scary at first.
 I think, “What if a better video game such as COD: WWII comes out?”
-Or, “What if I miss some big important message or video of a cat saving a dogs life on my Facebook feed?”
+Or, “What if I miss some big important message or video of a cat saving a dog’s life on my Facebook feed?”
 This fear is FOMO, the fear of missing out.
-Just recently, I have only began to understand that this stuff does not really matter in life.
+Just recently, I have only begun to understand that this stuff does not really matter in life.
 What I should be worrying about is my family, my friends, hiking in the Colorado mountains, along with other passions such as working on websites.

 After coming to this realization I was able to clearly see that there are so many materialistic items in my house that I really did not use anymore.
 The only reason I am holding on to them is because of that “What if” moment.
-For the first time I was free to let go of those items.
+For the first time, I was free to let go of those items.

 Question: Go ahead, take a look around your house.
 Do you have any of these items in your house?
 What is your goal by getting rid of distractions for self improvement?